brettshollenberger/langgraph-ai-sdk/README.md

 type StructuredMessageType = z.infer<typeof structuredMessageSchema>;
 ```

-5. (Optional): In your node, tell the LLM about your structured message type (but DO NOT use `llm.withStructuredOutput`, which doesn't stream data):
+5. In your node, use `llm.withStructuredOutput` to emit structured output:

 ```typescript
 const prompt = `